 - Melt butter in a sauce pan over medium-low heat, then add in the diced onion.

-- Add the flour to the onions and stir to mix well.
+- Add the flour to the now caramelized onions and stir to mix well.
 It should be a paste-like texture.

 - Slowly whisk in the vegetable broth, pouring small amounts in at a time.
 Then whisk in the soy sauce as well.